kbx81/RGBBinaryClock/src/README.md

   RS-485 transceiver.
 This firmware enables a DMX-512 signal to be received on USART2 so that the LEDs can be individually controlled remotely.

+## Important!
+The major version number of the firmware must match the major version number of the hardware.
+That is, version 3.x of the firmware will not work properly on version 2.x of the hardware.
+In other words, version 2.x firmware is _only_ for version 2.x hardware.
+Version 3.x firmware is _only_ for version 3.x hardware.
+ Loading a mismatched version of the firmware onto your hardware probably won't break anything, but it will cause some things to not work properly...or at all!

 ## I want to hack.
 Where do I start?

 `RGBBinaryClock.cpp` is where it all begins.
 This connects the various